 Squeals of delight are often heard when your baby’s first tooth appears.
 It’s another of those ‘firsts’ in their new lifetime and sometimes this ‘first milestone’ may come at the price of sleepless nights and pain.

 Parenting is undeniably one of the most challenging stages of life to navigate.
-Knowing when to brush your baby’s teeth is one of life’s many questions.
+Knowing when to brush your baby’s teeth with a baby's first toothbrush is one of life’s many questions.
 Fear not, we’re about to tackle this together!

 Oral care from day one

 Although addressing your baby’s oral care needs may be a step too far when they are fresh out of the womb, it really is worth thinking about during these formative months.
 As you begin to adjust to life with a newborn, routines will suddenly come into place as life enters a new stage of ‘normal’.